What are scientific collaboration networks?

 In my first biology class as an undergraduate, my professor revealed the secret of research, which was a pretty high bar to start the class on.
 He told us that science is a collaborative effort and that Hollywood was lying to us: there are no lone mad scientists!
-My dream of becoming a future Dr. Frankenstein or Herbert West, laboring away in a secluded lab, was dashed.
+My dream of becoming a future Dr. Frankenstein or Herbert West, laboring away on a research project in a secluded lab, was dashed.

 It wasn’t until I became a research scientist that I realized how correct my professor was: scientific research is a collaborative effort.